-Many schools have a campus newspaper that provides information about campus activities and events, local and national news, and other information of interest to students.
-If you enjoy writing or are interested in editing, publishing, advertising or business, you might consider getting involved in your school paper or literary magazine.
-Some colleges even have their own radio stations, podcasts, or television news stations at which to volunteer or get involved.
+Many schools have a campus newspaper, e-newsletter, or website that provides information about campus activities and events, local and national news, and other information of interest to students.
+If you enjoy writing or are interested in editing, web development, advertising or business, you might consider getting involved in campus media.
+This can include radio stations, literary magazines, humor publications, podcasts, and television stations at which to volunteer or get involved.

 Working part-time, whether on- or off-campus, gives you the opportunity to make some money while at the same time get involved in something outside the classroom.
 There are often part-time job opportunities at campus dining halls, your school’s library, as a tutor, or even a local coffee shop.